FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 5. With your left hand, gently grasp your dog’s muzzle, with your thumb on one side and fingers on the other.

-6. Squeeze behind your dog’s upper canine teeth (her long, front “fangs”) and tilt her head back so she is looking at the ceiling.
-Although it’s not necessary, you might want to gently fold her upper lip over her teeth as you open her mouth, so if she bites, she’ll bite her lip and not your fingers.
+6. Squeeze behind the upper canine teeth (her long, front “fangs”) and tilt your dog’s head back so she is looking at the ceiling.
+Although it’s not necessary, you might want to gently fold her upper lip over her teeth as you open her mouth, so if your dog bites, she’ll bite her lip and not your fingers.

 7. Your dog’s lower jaw will automatically drop a bit.
 Place the middle finger of your right hand on the small teeth between your dog’s lower canine teeth (don’t put your finger on a fang!) and gently push down to further lower her bottom jaw.